gdscwm/react-portfolio/README.md

 </li>
 ```

-Here's some [examples of a good resume](https://www.overleaf.com/latex/templates/jakes-resume/syzfjbzwjncs) to keep in mind.
+**Extra:** Here's some [examples of a good resume](https://www.overleaf.com/latex/templates/jakes-resume/syzfjbzwjncs) to keep in mind.

 <!-- Return to your `tailwind.config.js` file and add the custom font family you downloaded to the theme.